Acceptance/ Sanity/ Smoke Testing: A QA Guide

 Advantages:

-• Reduces the risk of defects identified in production.
+• Reduces the risk of defects in production: UAT helps ensure that your software is truly ready for release.

 To simplify it, we outlined the key differences between smoke, sanity, and user acceptance testing in the table below.